 Finally, this Thanksgiving, treat yourself to some popcorn and a movie.
 While the pandemic did change the way movies are delivered, it can be a tradition either way.
 Although you can always stream, most theaters are open on Thanksgiving Day if you prefer the traditional movie goer experience.

 Indeed, the holidays can be hectic.
 Movies are a way to bring your family together.
 While many plan for Black Friday shopping, it can be nice to relax and just spend time together.
 Whether you are watching at home or having a family outing, it is a shared experience.
 Plus, many big movies open in time for Thanksgiving, so it is a highly anticipated time for movie releases!

-In fact, some of the most anticipated movies come out right in time for Thanksgiving weekend in 2022.
-This year you can see Wakanda Forever, The Fabelmans, and Bones and All and more in theaters.
-In addition, there are some new releases for streaming.
-You can see Disenchanted and The Guardians of the Galaxy Holiday Special on Disney+.
-And you can watch Enola Holmes 2, The Noel Diary, and more on Netflix.
-Furthermore, you can check for other November 2022 movie releases.
+In fact, some of the most anticipated movies come out right in time for Thanksgiving weekend in 2023.
+This year you can see The Marvels, Wish, The Hunger Games: The Ballad of Songbirds and Snakes, Napoleon, Trolls Band Together, Next Goal Wins and more in theaters.
+You can check all of the other November 2023 movie releases online.
+And if you’d rather stay in, you can always host an in-home movie marathon with your family.
 So, whether you catch it on the big screen or stream from home, a movie is a great way to spend Thanksgiving.

 How Will You Spend Your Thanksgiving in Florida?

 Regardless of where you’re located in the state, there are tons of things to do for Thanksgiving in Florida.
 From hosting a dinner outside in the warm weather, to a beach or theme park visit or spending time with your family for a movie, you have tons of options to make memories this season!
 Read more things to do during the fall in Florida.